 How To Become A Registered Practical Nurse (RPN)

 Aspiring registered practical nurses must complete a learning and training program at a college or vocational school that has been approved for RPNs.
 Upon completion of the course, they will need to successfully complete the Canadian Practical Nurse Registration Examination in every province except Quebec.
 Finally, they need to register with the regulatory organization of their province or territory, such as the College of Nurses of Ontario, in order to be an official registered practical nurse.

-Sectors of activity that are recruiting a Registered Practical Nurse (RPN)
+Sectors Recruiting For A Registered Practical Nurse (RPN)

 Registered practical nurses are recruited by public and private healthcare facilities in the healthcare sector.

-Outlook and career development as a Registered Practical Nurse (RPN)
+Career Outlook For A Registered Practical Nurse (RPN)

 The long-term employment outlook for registered practical nurses is considered mostly good across the country.
 Over the next ten years, there is actually predicted to be a labour shortage in the sector.
 The number of aspiring registered practical nurses is expected to be fewer than the number of available job roles.

 Where Does A Registered Practical Nurse (RPN) Work

 A registered practical nurse works in clinics, hospitals, nursing homes, rehabilitation centres and healthcare facilities, where they assist doctors, therapists, nurses and other healthcare professionals.

 Related Job Titles